-On the Video Page, watch video-taped interviews of homeless youth and parents.
+On the Video Page, watch video-taped interviews of homeless youth.
 Below, read what youth have to say about their experience of homelessness, and what HUD’s policies mean to them.

 Jessica W., NY – “For my safety I could not stay in one place for too long.
 I would not have felt comfortable asking a person who I was staying with for the statement.
 I did not even want to admit to myself that I was homeless, and that my mother did not want me, so asking a person for a statement that said I was homeless and staying with them was not something I could have done, mentally.
 I was only 16 years old and that is expecting a lot from a child who was trying to find herself in a life/world that was cold to her.”
 Listen to Jessica.